igem-fau/website/content/project/experiments.md

 {{% /accordion %}}

-{{% accordion id="ex12" title="Isolation of DNA from transformed bacteria (Mini – Midi Prep)" %}}
+{{% accordion id="ex12" title="Isolation of plasmid DNA from transformed bacteria (Mini – Midi Prep)" %}}

-**Isolation of DNA from transformed bacteria (Mini – Midi Prep)**
+**Isolation of plasmid DNA from transformed bacteria (Mini – Midi Prep)**
 ---

-*Why did we chose this experiment?*
+*Why did we choose this method?*

-This experiment enables to isolate DNA out of cells.
-With this it is possible to check wether the previous transformation has worked or not.
+Isolating the plasmid from the transformed bacteria allows us to verify the cloning and transformation success.

 **Procedure:**